-Controlling involuntary mouth breathing during sleep is a major step towards reinstating nasal breathing and there is no more effective way to help the patient control their breathing route during sleep than to recommend sleepQ+.
+Controlling involuntary mouth breathing during sleep is a major step towards reinstating nasal breathing.

 sleepQ+ is an effective and safe way to help patients maintain nasal breathing all night to reinstate nasal breathing following sinus surgery.

 Two specific studies evaluating the safety of sleepQ+ for use in humans have been performed.